Relintai/pandemonium_engine_docs/usage/navigation/navigation_debug_tools.md

 .. image:: img/navigation_debug_toggle.png

-In Godot debug builds the navigation debug can also be toggled on the NavigationServers from scripts.
+In Pandemonium debug builds the navigation debug can also be toggled on the NavigationServers from scripts.

 .. tabs::
  .. code-tab:: gdscript GDScript